 Along with blackheads, there may be spots that rupture and leak pus.
 This is obviously irritating to the cat, and if they rub, those spots can become open sores and fully infected.

-OK, the causes of feline acne (i.e., what causes that plugged or infected follicle) are numerous.
+OK, the causes of feline acne (that is, what causes that plugged or infected follicle) are numerous.
 Here are just some of the reasons:

 - Poor grooming: One reason acne is common in older cats is that arthritis makes it uncomfortable to clean their chin.
 Food debris, dander or grease accumulates, which can then block the follicles.